 Our Local Governing Body comprises of a committed band of volunteers who monitor and make decisions about St. Augustine's, it's pupils and staff.
-They also make sure that the Head of School and staff perform their statutory duties.
+They also make sure that the Head Teacher and staff perform their statutory duties.
 The Local Governing Body works closely with the Directors of our St John the Baptist Catholic Multi-Academy Trust and share many policies with the CMAT.
 Decisions and policies are made at the appropriate level of need, either for St Augustine's alone or shared between all the schools in the CMAT.

-Many have served as Governors for a while, others have became Governors just recently.
+Many have served as Governors for a while, others have become Governors just recently.
 Some are appointed by the Bishop, others by their colleagues on the school staff and some elected by the parents/ carers to represent the Parents/ Carers.

 There are regular Governors meetings to discuss topics such as Budget, Admissions, Buildings, Policies, Staffing, Safeguarding, Curriculum, Attainment and much more.